-If there’s no passion or spark in your relationship but you still love your partner, it’s likely you are stuck in a relationship pattern called a positive bonding pattern.
-Learn how these relationship patterns (which most of us are unconscious of) are affecting your relationship, and find out how to navigate them so you can get your relationship back on track.
+If the passion or ‘spark’ has disappeared from your relationship but you still love your partner, it’s likely you’re stuck in a relationship pattern called a positive bonding pattern.
+Learn how these relationship patterns (which most of us aren’t conscious of) are affecting your relationship, and find out how to navigate them so you can get your relationship back on track.

 How Positive Bonding Patterns Work